-A fundamental course exploring the structure and function of the environment.
+WCC Biological Sciences: Credit Weight Length Prerequisites 1 1.05 Year 3 Years of Science Earn four transferrable college credits and explore new career opportunities in science and healthcare.
+This college course is an introduction to anatomy and physiology and will analyze systems of the human body, the structure and functions of the digestive, respiratory, structural (musculoskeletal), excretory, endocrine, nervous and reproductive systems.
+Students will perform several labs that include dissections as well as consider the human body in healthy and disease states.
+WCC Environmental Scienc es: Cr edit We eight Leng th Prerequisites A fundamental course exploring the structure and function of the environment.
 Topics include basic ecological principles, population dynamics, and the geosphere, hydrosphere and atmosphere.
 A laboratory experience designed for Environmental Studies.
 Quality of the local environment is explored in lab and in the field.
 Field trips investigate the ways in which local communities treat sewage, product electricity, dispose of garbage, and process drinking water.
 Making land use decisions using knowledge of natural resources acquired through map and aerial photography interpretation is explored.
-4 College Credits

-Introduction to Zoology Credit Length Prerequisites .5 Half year 2 years of Science

-Zoology is a one semester course which examines the diversity of the animal kingdom, focusing on the major groups of invertebrates and vertebrates.
-The course will focus on the study of these animals in an evolutionary content, emphasizing taxonomy, morphology, reproduction and ecology.
+4 College Credits Introduction to Zoology Credit Length Prerequisites .5 Half year 2 years of Science imal kingdom, focusing on the major groups of e animals in an evolutionary content, emphasizing taxonomy, morphology, reproduction and ecology.
 The lab component will include dissections to examine physical differences across the major phyla.